Ohio Center for Substitute Teachers logo

 Is training required for obtaining my license?

 In Ohio, training is not required to obtain your substitute teacher license.
-But, it is highly recommended and, in some cases, required for employment with school districts.
+But it is highly recommended and, in some cases, required for employment with school districts.
 Some districts provide orientation sessions but for fiscal reasons cannot offer professional development for their substitutes.
-Please inquire with the ESC and/or district that you are planning to substitute and they will advise if training is required for their district.
+Please inquire with the ESC and/or district where you are planning to substitute and it will advise if training is required for their district.

 What can I expect to learn in the OCST online training session?